vartan/vartan.github.io/_posts/2013-02-10-headless-raspberry-pi.md

 ## Adding WiFi <small>(optional)</small>

 Plug your WiFi dongle into a USB port of the Raspberry Pi.
 On the desktop, you should see WiFi Config.
-If not, go to `Start`->`Other`->`wpa_supplicant user interface`.
+If not, go to `Start`&rarr;`Other`&rarr;`wpa_supplicant user interface`.

 Click *Scan* and configure your network.